somethiiing/mood.ly/README.md

 ### Getting Started

-After everything installed using `npm install`

-Update the API key in '/server/config/authconfig.js' for Youtube.
+After everything installed using `npm install`, update the API key in `/server/config/authconfig.js` for YouTube.
 The `authConfig-example.js` file is provided for you.
 Just remove -example and update keys.

 ```sh